mikesoft2/BeetleBlocks/README.md

-BeetleBlocks is a visual, blocks-based programming environment 3D design and fabrication.
+BeetleBlocks is a visual, blocks-based programming environment for 3D design and fabrication.
 BeetleBlocks programs move a graphical "beetle" around a 3D world, where it can place 3D shapes, extrude its path as a tube, and generate geometry in other ways.
-The resulting geometry can be exported as a 3D-printable file.
+The resulting 3D geometry can be exported as a 3D-printable file.

 BeetleBlocks is a project by Eric Rosenbaum and Duks Koschitz